developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/output/intent/index.md

 An intent object is a bundle of information that describes a desired action.
 It includes the data to be acted upon, the category of component that should perform the action and other pertinent data and/or instructions.
 When an intent is initiated, Android locates an appropriate component to respond to the intent, launches a new instance of the component (if needed), and passes the intent object to it.

 Components advertise the kinds of intents they can handle through intent filters, which are specified in the `AndroidManifest.xml` file as &lt;intent-filter&gt; elements.
-A component may have any number of intent filters, each describing a different capability.
+A component can have any number of intent filters, each describing a different capability.

+> The parameters of this feature can be configured using the [Set Config API](../../api/setconfig).

 -----